randomir/envie/README.rst

     $ envie project awesome

-(keywords filter all virtual envs in vicinity and activate the best match - if unique)
+(keywords filter all virtual envs in vicinity and activate the best match - if unique;
+if not unique you're prompted to select the exact environment you wish to activate)

 Summary